-Estuary 2021 is supporting an Associated Programme, which offers artists working in any artistic discipline an internationally recognised arts festival at which to launch a project.
+Estuary 2021 is supporting an additional listings project, that we have called the Associated Programme.
+This offers artists and arts organisations, working in any artistic discipline an additional opportunity to promote a project or event during the festival.

 The Associated Programme is an open platform for events that respond to the Estuary in some way and take place within the geography of the Thames Estuary during the dates of Estuary 2021.
-We invite artists from the region, and beyond to participate.
+Artists or organisations, from the region and beyond who have an existing or planned project that fits these parameters, that they would like listed, we’d love to hear from you.
 Projects can be organised by individual artists, groups or organisations.

-Participating in the Estuary 2021 Associated Programme is free to everyone, and all registered projects will be featured in the programme listings – both online and printed, provided they fit the criteria below.
+A listing in the Estuary 2021 Associated Programme is free and all registered projects will be featured in the programme listings – both online and printed, provided they fit the criteria below.